fabien0102/trelloblog/README.md

 ## Initialization

+To contribute to the project:

+- *[captain obvious]* clone the repo
-To contribute to the project, just clone it and execute `bower install` to retrieve dependencies.
+- execute `npm install` to retrieve dependencies

-Execute `npm run config` and enter your Trello api key and your blog board id.
+- execute `npm run config` to set up your configuration file

-That's it.
+That's it!

 ## Running the test suite